 Should I apply for the IPC?

 No. The entry requirements for the full Diploma are significantly more demanding than for the IPC alone.
 Please also note that if you are applying for the Diploma in CBT and making a separate application to do the IPC, then each application shall be considered separately.
 That is, being accepted on the IPC does not mean that you will be offered a place on the Diploma.
-However, if you are successful in your Diploma in CBT application, then clearly, if you have done the IPC by that stage, you will gain exemption from doing that course, which, in itself forms part of the overall Diploma structure.

 When can I apply for the Introductory Practitioner Course in CBT?

 We run the Introductory Practitioner Course as a short course once in the academic year – although it will also form [with appropriate assignments] a Module on the forthcoming MSC CBT Course.

 Can I do the IPC and then apply for the Diploma later?

 If you are unsure about whether you’d like to do the full Diploma - or whether you could afford the time, or find the course fees, etc. - you can do the IPC which not only should help your current clinical practice, but also gives you the opportunity to consider whether working more formally towards becoming a CB Therapist fits with your interests and career ambitions.